DemetriadS/Algorithms-exercises/solutions/longest-increasing-path-in-a-matrix.md

 # A short paragraph on challenges and optimizations

-- The challenge was using memoization.
-Without it the algorithm would repeat work for the same cells multiple times.
+- Struggled with starting the problem.
+Did not know where the solution should start from in the matrix and how to wrap my head around moving in 4 directions.
+Started from a visual example on paper to illustrate how it is traversed.
+- First i started only with a seach function that was receiving row and column and was calling it repeatedly for the same cells, this took to some failing tests based on performance problems and long time of execution.
+This took me to more research when i got to the concept of memoization and i had to get my head around it so that the algorithm would not repeat work for the same cells multiple times.
+  By creating the stored array i ensured that each cell is calculated once.
 - As a optimization:
-  - i could refactor the code, by moving searchPath to a helper.
+  - refactor the code, by moving searchPath to a helper.
-  - find Array.prototype solutions instead of the for loops
+  - refactor by using Array.prototype solutions instead of the for loops